proto-aiken-13/tp/docs/UserGuide.md

 <a name="add"></a>
 ### ***Adding a student: `add`***

-Want to add another student into your student contacts?
+Want to add a student into your student contacts?
 Give the `add` command a try!

 <div markdown="span" class="alert alert-success">
 :pencil2: **Purpose:**